 The cinematic and gameplay trailers were released on Youtube for those who didn’t attend the panel to see.
 Of course, it didn’t do well there.
 Both videos were met with extreme backlash from the Diablo community.
 Many people leaving comments either harshly criticizing or in some cases, even denouncing Blizzard as a company for games.
 The like/dislike ratio, as well as comment feedback, were both in the red zone.
 How did Blizzard deal with it though?

-">here, it seems that Blizzard dealt with the issue of backlash by actually deleting negative Youtube comments.
+From an analysis here, it seems that Blizzard dealt with the issue of backlash by actually deleting negative Youtube comments.
 They also unlisted and reuploaded the trailers to reset the like to dislike ratios and hide how much people hated the game.

 Social blade numbers hinted at the shady comment deleting as shown in the video linked above, and of course, the community didn’t let Blizzard get away with it.
 Several commenters actually stating that their comments are just reuploaded because the company keeps deleting them.
 The top comment which funnily enough has more positive feedback than the actual trailer itself reads: